 Define the aim, scope and specific function of your initiative.
 Keep it as simple as possible for everybody.
 In this step, it makes sense to look more closely at the lessons learnt by earlier ECI organisers.

 The wording and explanation of your initial proposal must be comprehensible in many different languages and even more political cultures across Europe.
-Like most organisers, you may want to use the official online signature collection system, which the EU provides for free.
-Now is the time to familiarise yourself with this system – and to use all available support.
+Now is also the time to familiarise yourself with the official online signature collection system, which the EU provides for free – and to use all available support.

 Now comes the best and, at the same time, the hardest part: you have to convince more than one million Europeans in at least seven different countries to sign your initiative in less than a year.
 This task needs to be prepared well in advance by creating a pan-European network of supporting partners across Europe.
 After the official registration, you have to start the actual signature collection within six months.
 You just need to inform the Commission 10 working days before your chosen starting date, so that the beginning and the end of the year-long gathering phase can be published.
 Please take note of the fact that you will need to use separate support forms according to the nationalities of the signatories.
 This means that all the signatories on any one form must be nationals of the same EU country.